toml-lang/toml/README.md

 -----

 Arrays are square brackets with values inside.
 Whitespace is ignored.
 Elements are separated by commas.

-Data types may not be mixed (different ways to define strings should be considered the same type, and so should arrays with different element types).
+All values that are allowed in [key/value pairs](#user-content-keyvalue-pair) are also allowed in arrays, but all values within an array must have the same data type.
+Different ways to define strings are considered the same type, and so are arrays with different element types, and inline tables regardless of their contents.

 ```toml
 arr1 = [ 1, 2, 3 ]